hindu-comm/weblogs/manasataramgini/2004/05/2004-05-17_umasvati-and-hindu-zoology.md

 fragments preserved by dalvana present a clear picture of his meticulous approach. lAdyAyana states :

-kaTubiH bindu lekhAbiH pakshaiH pAdaiH mukaiH nakaiH shUkaiH kaNTakalAngalaiH samshriShTaiH paksharomabhiH |
+kaTubiH bindu lekhAbhiH pakshaiH pAdaiH mukaiH nakaiH shUkaiH kaNTaka-lAngalaiH samshriShTaiH paksha-romabhiH \|
-svanaiH pramANaiH saMsthAnaiH li\~ngaishvApi sharIragaiH viShavIryaishca kITAnAM rupagyAnaM vibhAvayate ||
+svanaiH pramANaiH saMsthAnaiH li\~ngaishvApi sharIragaiH viSha-vIryaish cha kITAnAM rupagyAnaM vibhAvayate \|\|

 In order to obtain knowledge of the classification of arthropods one must carefully examine: 1) veins, spots and markings 2) wings, 3) legs,
 4) oral appendages 5) mandibles, 6) antennae, 7) claws and spines 8)
 abdominal stings 9) bristles on body and wings 10) sounds 11) structure of organs, 12) genitalia 13) toxins and their actions.